Woodyet/W.O.O.D/README.md

 Install the requirements.txt and run Main.py

-Make sure to chnage the line
+Make sure to change line 15 in Main.py

 win2find = 'Puzzle Pirates - XXXXX on the Emerald ocean'